geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 ## Putting it all together

-We have to combine what we have done in one "main" component, this component will be called `Quest` and will look as follows:
+We have to combine what we have done in one "_main_" component, this component will be called `Quest` and will look as follows:

 ```js
 import { LitElement, html } from 'lit-element';